Nida-Fatima/studyMate/README.md

 ## Getting Started

-Follow these instructions to set up and run StudyMate locally on your machine.
+Follow these instructions to set up and run Guidely locally on your machine.

 ### Prerequisites